Cynthia Mamle Morrison: Philanthropy

 Cynthia Morrison donated items including wheel chairs, walking coaches for the blind and crutches as part of her 52nd birthday celebration.

 Politics

-Morrison was a member of the New Patriotic Party.
+Cynthia Mamle Morrison is a Ghanaian politician and was a member of the New Patriotic Party.
 She is currently the Member of parliament for Agona West Constituency in the Central Region.

 2016 elections

 She won this seat during the 2016 Ghanaian general elections.
 Two other candidates namely Charles Obeng-Inkoom of National Democratic Congress and Evans Idan Coffie of Convention People's Party also contested in the 2016 by-election of the Agona West constituency held in 2016.
 Cynthia won the election by obtaining 32,770 votes out of the 56,878 cast, representing 58.03 percent of total valid votes.

 2020 elections

 She contested the 2020 Ghanaian general election as the parliamentary candidate for the New Patriotic Party and was elected for a second four-year term.
 She polled 30,513 out of a total of 59,193 valid votes cast as against Paul Ofori-Amoah of the opposition National Democratic Congress who had 27,673 votes, and an Independent candidate Ishmael Kofi Tekyi Turkson had 1,007 votes.